JeovaniMartinez/Android-Utils/docs/configuration/firebase-analytics.md

 ---
 <Event>rate_app_sent_to_google_play_app</Event><br/>
-The user is directed to the Google Play app to rate the application.
+The user is directed to the Google Play app to rate the app.

 ---
 <Event>rate_app_sent_to_google_play_web</Event><br/>